Dating Expert Tips on Phone Etiquette for Online Dating

-One topic for etiquette for Dating is: Phone Etiquette for Online Dating
+One topic for etiquette for Internet Dating is: Phone Etiquette for Online Dating

 I have observed that this is something which in particular the Millenials my not yet even know about.
 And some of the GenY and GenX folks are ok about, but generally weak.
 I never hear complaints or comments about this from the Baby Boomers, so it seems the Boomer Generation got inculcated on Phone Etiquette guidelines, certainly in relation to work and their career.
 So they are already strong in this.